Marty Stuart: Equipment and memorabilia

 Yvonne and Mavis Staples of the Staple Singers gave one of their father "Pops" Staples' guitars to Marty Stuart after Pop's death.
 Mavis Staples explained, "My father was Marty's godfather.
 My sisters and I took him in as our brother.
 He's the only one that I've heard who -- when he's playing guitar, he sounds like Pop.
 He can play just like him."

 Stuart's guitars also include 'Clarence', the familiar two-tone Fender Telecaster, once owned by Clarence White.
-This instrument, is the original B-Bender guitar, built by White and Gene Parsons around 1967, designed to allow the guitarist to manually raise the guitar's 'B' string one whole step to play in a style similar to a pedal steel guitar.
-Stuart bought this unique guitar in 1980 from White's widow.
+This instrument is the original B-Bender guitar, built and designed by White and Gene Parsons around 1967, to allow the guitarist to manually raise the guitar's 'B' string one whole step to play in a style similar to a pedal steel guitar.
+Stuart bought this unique guitar in 1980 from White's widow, and continued to play it in concert, as of 2019.

 The Marty Stuart Show

-Stuart is host of The Marty Stuart Show, which features traditional country music in the vein of The Porter Wagoner Show, Flatt & Scruggs, the Wilburn Brothers Show, and Hee Haw.
+Stuart is host of The Marty Stuart Show, which features traditional country music in the vein of The Porter Wagoner Show, Flatt and Scruggs, the Wilburn Brothers Show, and Hee Haw.
 The Marty Stuart Show began airing at 8:00 pm on November 1, 2008, on cable's RFD-TV.
 Although no new episodes have been produced as of 2022, the network continues to air old episodes of the show under the name The Best of the Marty Stuart Show.

 Each episode features music by Stuart and his band the Fabulous Superlatives.
 Stuart hosts and produces the 30-minute episodes, with WSM disc jockey and Grand Ole Opry announcer Eddie Stubbs serving as the show's emcee.